Sarah heads the firm’s South Island Planning and Environment team. She is recognised as a leading environmental and resource management lawyer.

 Transpower New Zealand

-Assisting Transpower in the Otago RPS hearings and appeals, the Dunedin 2GP appeals, and various appeals on the Mackenzie district plan; obtaining resource consents and designations for the North Island Grid Upgrade Project and the USI Reliability Orari Project; advice to Transpower as asset owner in respect of various designations in Auckland, emergency works, the Nelson Airport runway expansion; representing Transpower as System Operator on Meridian’s direct referral to reconsent its Waitaki Hydro Scheme consents.
+Assisting Transpower in the Otago RPS hearings and appeals, the Dunedin 2GP appeals, and the Mackenzie district plan; obtaining resource consents and designations for the North Island Grid Upgrade Project and the USI Reliability Orari Project; advice to Transpower as asset owner in respect of various designations in Auckland, emergency works, the Nelson Airport runway expansion; representing Transpower as System Operator on Meridian’s direct referral to reconsent its Waitaki Hydro Scheme consents.

 Port Otago